 Types of PVC Pipes

 Polyvinyl Chloride is a solid, brittle form of plastic which is made by by polymerisation of vinyl chloride The different variants of PVC based pipes are used for water supply, chemical and industrial effluent supply, soil water supply, sewer systems, fire sprinklers, wire protectors, drainage systems, irrigation applications and much more.
+PVC-based pipes are the most widely used types of plastic pipes.
 Basis on the different type of manufacturing, following are the types of PVC pipes:

 Just like the other variants of PVC, these pipes are recyclable, flexible, affordable, and strong.
 The high ductility and resistance against cracks make them the perfect choice for pipe applications that require heavy impact and weariness.
 These pipes are environmentally-friendly and last for many decades.

 High-impact polyvinyl chloride (PVC-Hi) is a material that is formed by mixing a combination of chemical elements into the unplasticised-PVC material.
 Therefore, enhancing the impact resistance capability of the material.
-It is an typical alloy with high-dimensional stability, hence, it can perform well under high pressure and temperature flawlessly without breaking or cracking.
-PVC-Hi pipes are wide used for industrial and commercial applications.
+It is a typical alloy with high-dimensional stability, hence, it can perform well under high pressure and temperature flawlessly without breaking or cracking.
+PVC-Hi pipes are widely used for industrial and commercial applications.

-To sum up, let’s talk about some of the similar characteristics of all types of PVC based pipes.
-All the variants are durable, flexible, light weight, and economical choice for various plumbing applications.
-Additionally, the unique characteristics of these pipes such as resistance to harmful UV-rays, ability to withstand high pressure, ability to carry hot or cold water, ability to transfer volatile gas, ability to transfer reactive chemicals, etc is what defined their unique applications and usage.
+To sum up, let’s talk about some of the similar characteristics of all types of PVC-based pipes.
+All the variants are durable, flexible, lightweight, and economical choices for various plumbing applications.
+Additionally, the unique characteristics of these pipes such as resistance to harmful UV-rays, ability to withstand high pressure, ability to carry hot or cold water, ability to transfer volatile gas, ability to transfer reactive chemicals, etc collectively define the unique applications and usage of these pipes.

 Overall, UPVC and CPVC are the two types of polyvinyl chloride that are widely used in the plumbing industry for the following reasons: